xxxfei710/Nonpara-Flask/README.md

 2. Page Instructions.
-   (1) According to Dong et al. 2024, we set the default initial values ​​of the parameters for the 447 non-repeating FRB examples in the article.
+   (1) According to CHIME CATALOG1, we set the default initial values ​​of the parameters for the 447 non-repeating FRB examples.
        Of course, you can modify them according to your own requirements.
    (2) The uploaded file must be in txt format, with only two columns of data.
        The first column is the redshift value of the sample, and the second column is the energy value of the sample, just like the sample ``data.txt'' file